Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Introduction

 The regularisation scheme \eqref{intro:opt} with the MR-statistic $T_N$ as in \eqref{intro:mrstatspecial} was studied in \cite{frick:DavKovMei09} for the specific case of non-para\-metric regression in one space dimension and the total-variation semi-norm as regularisation functional $J$.
 In this paper we will show that the general formulation in \eqref{intro:opt} reveals the SMRE as a powerful regularisation method far beyond this situation: It can be extended to space dimensions larger than one as well as to inverse problems with general $K$ as in \eqref{intro:noisemodel} including deconvolution problems.
 Furthermore, we present very general consistency and convergence rates results for SMRE in the context of statistical inverse problems and discuss their impact on particular applications.
 To our best knowledge, results of this type have never been obtained before.
 It is necessary to assume additional regularity of the true solution of \eqref{intro:lineqn} in order to come up with convergence rates results.
-In the context of inverse problems, this is usually done by formulating so-called \emph{source conditions}.
+In the context of inverse problems, this is usually done by imposing \emph{source conditions}.
 These determine smoothness classes of solutions for \eqref{intro:lineqn} that guarantee risk bounds and fast convergence of the estimator to the true signal.
-In this work we study the standard source conditions used in the framework of Bregman-divergences that yield for each penalty functional $J$ in \eqref{intro:opt} \emph{one} specific smoothness class.
-As shown in Section \ref{simple} this can be considered as a generalization of the Sobolev-class of functions with exponent $1\slash 2$.
-The formulation of conditions that give optimal convergence rates in a \emph{scale} of smoothness classes for a general but \emph{fixed} $J$ to our knowledge is still open and will not be treated in this work.
+In this work we study the standard source condition \cite{frick:BO04} used in the framework of Bregman-divergences that yield for each penalty functional $J$ in \eqref{intro:opt} \emph{one} specific smoothness class.
+The formulation of conditions that give optimal convergence rates in a \emph{scale} of smoothness classes for a general but \emph{fixed} $J$ will not be treated in this work (cf. \cite{frick:Fle11} and references therein).